pdyxs/pdyxs.github.io/what/particulars/index.md

 ---
 layout: project
 title: Particulars
-tag: A minimalist meditation on the chaos of life, the universe and sub-atomic particle physics
+description: A minimalist meditation on the chaos of life, the universe and sub-atomic particle physics
+image: 5-1b.jpg
 feature: 5-1b
 tags:
   - science